atlet99/yaml-encrypter-decrypter/README.md

 3. **Automatic Cleanup**: All sensitive buffers are automatically destroyed after use.
 4. **Signal Handling**: Properly handles interruption signals to ensure sensitive data is wiped from memory.
 5. **Buffer Lifecycle**: Explicit buffer lifecycle management with destroy calls to prevent memory leaks.
+6. **Sensitive Data Protection**: Prevents sensitive data from being exposed in logs or error messages.
+7. **Strong Password Requirements**: Enforces a minimum key length of 16 characters for both command-line and environment variable provided keys.

 ### **Key Derivation Algorithms**
 Choose from multiple key derivation algorithms with the `--algorithm` flag: